mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Resizing the canvas
 -------------------

-You can also resize the canvas via :menuselection:`Image --> Resize Canvas` (or the :kbd:`Ctrl + Alt + C` shortcut).
+You can also resize the canvas via :menuselection:`Image --> Resize Canvas...` (or the :kbd:`Ctrl + Alt + C` shortcut).
 The dialog box is shown below.

 .. image:: /images/Resize_Canvas.png

-In this, constraint proportions will make sure the height and width stay in proportion to each other as you change them.
+In this, :guilabel:`Constrain proportions` checkbox will make sure the height and width stay in proportion to each other as you change them.
 Offset indicates where the new canvas space is added around the current image.
 You basically decide where the current image goes (if you press the